-Oats production and price per bushel from 1975 to the present are given in Figure 13.
-A bushel of oats is 32 pounds with 14% moisture.
+Oat production and price per bushel from 1975 to the present are given in Figure 20.
+A bushel of oats weighs 32 lb. with 14% moisture.
 Although the price of oats has trended upward over this period, production has steadily decreased.
 As noted earlier, this is largely due to the decrease in demand for oats as horse feed.
-As an example, in 2007 Quaker Oats reported on their website that the plant in Cedar Rapids generates 40,000 tons of oat hulls per year.60 Oat hulls represent approximately 30% of the total grain by mass, therefore the plant processed approximately 133,000 tons of oats (8.3 million bushels) in 2007.
-It should be noted that oats processed at the Quaker Oats plant in Cedar Rapids are of a unique variety that grows exclusively in Canada, specifically the provinces of Saskatchewan and Manitoba, due to their desirable milling guality.^{61,} 62 The total oats produced and net imported to the United States was 3.1 million tons (193 million bushels) in 2007.5 Thus, in that year, Quaker Oats in Cedar Rapids processed 4% of the total available oats in the United States in 2007.
-It is estimated that Quaker Oats currently processes approximately 450,000 tons, or 28.5 million bushels, of oats per year.
-The United States will produce approximately 54 million and import 100 million bushels of oats in 2017, thus Quaker Oats in Cedar Rapids accounts for over 18.5% of total oats processed in the United States in 2017.5 As shown in Figure 13, oat production in the United States has steadied over the past decade and oat imports have been relatively constant at approximately 100 million bushels per year over the same time period.
-This observation supports the increasing importance of oats processing in Cedar Rapids as it has increased from 4 to 18.5% of total U.S. oats over the past decade.
-There are additional manufacturers in Cedar Rapids that process oats, however the majority of oats processing occurs at the Quaker Oats facilities.
+As an example, in 2007, Quaker Oats reported on their website that the plant in Cedar Rapids generates 40,000 tons of oat hulls per year.78 Oat hulls represent approximately 30% of the total grain by mass, therefore the plant processed approximately 133,000 tons of oats (8.3 million bushels) in 2007.
+It should be noted that oats processed at the Quaker Oats plant in Cedar Rapids are of a unique variety that grows exclusively in Canada, specifically the provinces of Saskatchewan and Manitoba, due to their desirable milling quality.^{79,80} The total oats produced and net imported to the United States was 3.1 million tons (193 million bushels) in 2007.4 Thus, in that year, Quaker Oats in Cedar Rapids processed 4% of the total available oats in the United States.
+In 2023, Quaker Oats noted that the Cedar Rapids plant processes over 2 million pounds of oats per day.
+That translates to over 22.8 million bushels of oats per year.
+Treehouse Foods owns the former National Oats plant and processes a significant quantity of oats in Cedar Rapids.
+The United States produced approximately 57.65 million bushels of oats and imported 84.06 million bushels of oats in 2022, with over 90% of the imported oats coming from Canada.
+Based on USDA oat usage data, oat processing in Cedar Rapids accounted for over 16.5% of total oats processed in the United States in 2022.4 As shown in Figure 20, oat production in the United States has slowly declined over the past couple of decades.
+Meanwhile, oat imports have been relatively constant between 80-100 million bushels per year over the same time period.

-FIGURE 13 - Oats production (U.S.) and average annual price (Minneapolis, Minnesota).
+FIGURE 20 - U.S. oats production and average annual price (June-May).

-The flow diagram for oats processing is shown in Figure 14.12 Oats can be stored up to a year under proper storage conditions: 20°C, 12-14% moisture, and protection from pests and fungi.
+The flow diagram for oats processing is shown in Figure 21.14 Oats can be stored up to a year under proper storage conditions: 20°C, 12-14% moisture, and with protection from pests and fungi.
 From storage the oats go through a cleaning process to remove foreign material using an aspirator, a sieving separator, and a magnetic separator.
 The cleaned oats are then graded using sieves where they are separated into two to four fractions based on size.
 The oat kernel is enclosed in the hull; therefore, the hull must be removed before further processing.
 Unlike other grains, the kernel and hull are not fused together so the hull can be removed rather easily.
 The hull and groats are separated using impact or stone-hulling systems where groat breakdown is minimized.
-After the hull and fines are removed, the groats are heat-treated in a kiln.
+After the hull and fines are removed, the groats are heattreated in a kiln.
 Heat treatment inactivates several types of enzymes that cause rancidity and bitterness and reduces bacteria and mold levels.
-The groats are graded where smaller groats are cut using a rotary granulator and milled to flour or rolled into flakes.
+The groats are graded, where smaller groats are cut using a rotary granulator and milled to flour or rolled into flakes.
 Fines and remaining hull pieces are removed using an aspirator.
-Larger groats from the grading are rolled into higher quality flakes or ground into flour.12
+Larger groats from the grading are rolled into higher quality flakes or ground into flour.14

-FIGURE 14 - Oats processing flow diagram.
+FIGURE 21 - Oat processing flow diagram.
 Recreated from Cereal Grains for the Food and Beverage Industry.